anuragsatpathy/anuragsatpathy.github.io/_code/software_package1.md

 		TPC Member of 7th International Conference on Recent Advances & Innovations in Engineering, 2022 (ICRAIE), (1-3 December, 2022), Surathkal, India [<a href="https://icraie.nitk.ac.in/progTechComm.html"> Link </a>].
 	</li>
 	<li>
-		Poster Reviewer Committee Member of 24th International Conference On Distributed Computing And Networking, 2023 (ICDCN), (4-7 January, 2023), Kharagpur, India [<a href="https://cse.iitkgp.ac.in/conf/ICDCN23/posters.html"> Link </a>]
+		Poster Reviewer Committee Member of 24th International Conference On Distributed Computing And Networking, 2023 (ICDCN), (4-7 January, 2023), IIT-Kharagpur, India [<a href="https://cse.iitkgp.ac.in/conf/ICDCN23/posters.html"> Link </a>]
 	</li>
 	<li>
 		TPC Member of 2nd Workshop on Serverless To sErvE moRe at Scale, 2022 (STEERS),(10-13 May, 2021), Taormina (Messina), Italy [<a href="http://www.steers.iitkgp.ac.in/committee"> Link </a>]